kuiperzone/PupNet-Deploy/README.md

     StartCommand = command-name
     SetupCommandPrompt = Command Prompt

-(You may wish, however, to provide a desktop entry for your terminal app by setting `DesktopNoDisplay` to false.)
+For command line only apps, you would typically set `DesktopNoDisplay` true, but you may give your application a desktop entry by setting it to false if you wish.

-With `StartCommand`, you should set a simple command name for application which will be located in the path.
-This will be realized via a tiny bash script on Linux, or bat file on Windows, which will launch your main application.
+With `StartCommand`, you should set a simple command name for application which will be located in the user's path after installation.
+This will actually be realized via a tiny bash script on Linux, or bat file on Windows, which will launch your main application (the rest of your application will not be in the path).
 If, for example, your runnable file is something like 'Zone.Kuiper.HelloWorld', you may set `StartCommand` simply to 'helloworld'.

-On Windows, a different application is taken.
-The `SetupCommandPrompt` is a Windows only option which ensures that a Console entry is written to the Program Files menu (using the title you supply) which, when launched, will open a dedicated command window with your application directory in the user path.
+On Windows, a different approach is taken.
+The `SetupCommandPrompt` is a Windows only option which ensures that a Console entry is written to the Program Files menu (using the title you supply) which, when launched, will open a dedicated command window with your application directory in the path for the session.

 ### Custom Post-Publish Operations <a name="custom-post-publish-operations"/>